Rhoda Roberts: Stage productions

 In 1988, Roberts performed in Akwanso, Fly South, which went on tour, playing at the Belvoir St Theatre in Sydney, ANU Arts Centre in Canberra, and Space Theatre in Adelaide.
 She co-starred with Rachael Maza and Lydia Miller in Belvoir's 1993 production of Louis Nowra's play Radiance.
-This was a groundbreaking play, that ushered in a number of touring performances of Indigenous plays.
+This was a groundbreaking play, that was the first of a number of touring performances of Indigenous plays.
 In 1998 she performed in a one-woman show Please Explain, written by Mick Barnes and directed by David Field at the Belvoir, and created the solo production Bible Boxing Love, which toured the east coast in 2008.

 In October 2009, Roberts directed an international production of the opera Miracle in Brisbane by the Italian composer Giorgio Battistelli for the Brisbane Festival at the Judith Wright Centre of Contemporary Arts.
 In 2010, she directed and produced BodymARKS, which featured at the 2010 Darwin Festival.
 In 2012, she wrote and directed Yarrabah the Musical for Opera Australia, as well as directing and producing BodymARKS, which featured at the 2010 Darwin Festival.

+In June 2016, she was co-creator and director of the theatrical piece Three Brothers at NORPA, which was inspired by a Bundjalung creation story.
+She was a board member at NORPA at that time.
-In October 2019, Roberts' production Natives Go wild was staged at the Sydney Opera House.

-As of 2021, she was involved in the creation of the World Indigenous Art Orchestra.
+In October 2019, Roberts's production Natives Go wild was staged at the Sydney Opera House.
+She was involved in the creation of the World Indigenous Art Orchestra from 2021 until her death.

 In late August 2024, Roberts presented a new play, My Cousin Frank with Northern Rivers Performing Arts (NORPA) in Lismore and Byron Bay.
-It is about her cousin Frank Roberts, a boxer who was the Aboriginal Australian to participate in the Olympics Games, at Tokyo in 1964.
-Directed by Kirk Page, Roberts narrates the story of "a family's journey from the tumultuous era of dispersal and silence to navigating a world controlled by government policy".
-The show includes the story of Cubawee, the self-managed reserve established by her grandfather.
-My Cousin Frank is a lead-in to a planned production in 2025, called The First Aboriginal Olympian, and Roberts hopes to unite the community of Lismore in their pride in being the home of this significant man and family history.
+It was about her cousin Frank Roberts, a boxer who was the first Aboriginal Australian to participate in the Olympics Games, at Tokyo in 1964.
+Directed by Kirk Page, Roberts narrated the story of "a family's journey from the tumultuous era of dispersal and silence to navigating a world controlled by government policy".
+The show included the story of Cubawee, the self-managed reserve established by her grandfather.
+My Cousin Frank was a lead-in to a planned production in 2025, called The First Aboriginal Olympian, and Roberts hoped to unite the community of Lismore in their pride in being the home of this significant man and family history.
+Despite having been diagnosed with terminal cancer, she performed the play at Sydney Opera House in December 2025, which was her last performance.

+Other acting credits

+Roberts appeared in the 1988 Australian teenage horror film Kadaicha (Stones of Death in the US), the German director Wim Wenders' 1991 film Until the End of the World, as well as several short films.
+She also had guest appearances in Home and Away, A Country Practice, and Blue Heelers.